Kabrie/vibrantabhi19.github.io/_posts/2013-01-01-example-content.md

 ---

 # Iris Data Set
-The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.
+The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by Ronald Fisher in his 1936 paper 'The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis'.

-This data sets consists of 3 different types of irises’ (Setosa, Versicolour, and Virginica) petal and sepal length, stored in a 150x4 numpy.ndarray
+This data sets consists of 3 different types of irises' (Setosa, Versicolour, and Virginica) petal and sepal length, stored in a 150x4 numpy.ndarray

 The rows being the samples and the columns being: Sepal Length, Sepal Width, Petal Length and Petal Width.
-The details of the Data set can be found [at](https://en.wikipedia.org/wiki/Iris_flower_data_set)
+The details of the Data set can be found [Here](https://en.wikipedia.org/wiki/Iris_flower_data_set)

 <!--more-->